937-382-8020

 Local Anesthetic: Numbing the Site of the Procedure

+Local anesthetic for oral surgeries works great for a number of cases, and it can be administered quickly and efficiently.
 This is a minimally invasive way to administer anesthetic, and it’s the same pain treatment you’d expect to get during a dental appointment.
+Localized anesthesia for tooth and mouth operations is not the same thing as an oral surgery sedative that knocks you out.
+In fact, you retain feeling and alertness in your body everywhere except the injection site.
 An anesthetic (such as lidocaine or Novocain) is injected in and around the surgery area with a super tiny syringe.
 You’ll feel numb.
 Aside from the initial pinch, you really shouldn’t experience discomfort.
 If you do, don’t be afraid to tell your oral surgeon.
 We can always apply more.
 We want you to be comfortable.

 Many of the treatments we do at our oral surgery clinic — including teeth extractions — can be done with local anesthetic alone.
 In fact, we can even remove your wisdom teeth with local anesthetic — though most patients prefer additional sedation methods.
 It’s really up to you.
+If you’re looking for alternatives to sedations used before oral surgeries that put you into a deep sleep, talk to us.
+We’ll be glad to discuss treatment options that align with your care needs like localized sedatives or something else.
 Your state of mind plays a factor in how “painless” a mouth surgery is, so if you need other sedation to help you stay calm throughout the oral surgical procedure.
 Don’t be a hero.

 Nitrous Oxide with Local Anesthetic: Helping our Patients Chill Out